vavardan/OCI-DNS-view/Deployment.md

                             }

-- 2nd object: Associated Private views, Forwarder and Listener configuration in Hub VCN.
+- **2nd object**: Associated Private views, Forwarder and Listener configuration in Hub VCN.
 OCIDs of the dns views should be gathered from OCI console or CLI, once VCNs are deployed.

                         "dns_resolver": {
                             "display_name": "vcn-fra-lzp-hub",